Back to National Guide

 What's Included in the Price

-The job covers attendance, locating the blockage, clearing it using an electric eel, drain rods, or high-pressure water jetter, and testing the flow to confirm the drain is running.
-All drainage work must comply with AS/NZS 3500 Plumbing and Drainage.
-CCTV camera inspection is quoted separately, typically recommended for recurring blockages or when root intrusion is confirmed.
-Pipe repairs, relining, or excavation for collapsed sections are separate quotes.
+The job covers attendance, locating the blockage, clearing it using an electric eel, drain rods, or high-pressure water jetter (3,000–5,000 PSI), and testing the flow to confirm the drain is running.
+All drainage work must comply with AS/NZS 3500:2025 Plumbing and Drainage (updated April 2025, mandatory from October 2025).
+CCTV camera inspection ($250–$550) is quoted separately, typically recommended for recurring blockages or when root intrusion is confirmed.
+Pipe repairs, relining ($200–$350 per metre after initial setup), or excavation for collapsed sections are separate quotes.
 The callout fee is included in the base price.
-Reinstatement of any disturbed paving, concrete, or landscaping is not typically included in the drain clearing scope.
+Reinstatement of any disturbed paving, concrete, or landscaping is not typically included.

 What Affects the Cost

 • Reactive clay soils.
-Adelaide's clay soils expand when wet and shrink when dry, shifting pipes and opening joints.
+Adelaide's clay soils expand when wet and shrink when dry, physically shifting buried pipes and opening joints over seasonal moisture cycles.
+Infrastructure data indicates Adelaide's reactive clay soils lead to a higher rate of pipe displacement compared to coastal cities on sandy or loam soils.

 • Blockage location.
 A sink trap blockage is quick.
-A deep sewer line blockage in the front yard requires longer equipment runs.
+A deep sewer line blockage 20+ metres away in the front yard requires longer equipment runs and more time.

-• Stormwater considerations.
-Adelaide's winter rainfall loads stormwater drains that may already have partial root or debris blockages.
+• Winter stormwater load.
+Adelaide's winter rainfall concentrates stormwater volume through drains that may already have partial root or debris blockages.

 A grease blockage in a kitchen drain cleared with an electric eel in a newer Seaford home sits toward $100.
 Recurring root intrusion from mature figs in a pre-1970 clay sewer line in Unley, requiring extended jetting and CCTV investigation of displaced joints, pushes toward $700.